Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the specifics of purchasing and procurement for individual business projects.
-By contrasting the purchase of capital goods with serial purchasing, students learn to recognize and distinguish a range of particularities.
+Upon completing this course, alumni are familiar with the specifics of purchasing and procurement for individual business projects.
+By contrasting the purchase of capital goods with serial purchasing, alumni learn to recognize and distinguish a range of particularities.
 They know how to procure investment goods minding the key opportunities and risks of a procurement innovation.
-In this course, students develop their analysis and assessment skills regarding the procurement of investment goods.
+In this course, alumni develop their analysis and assessment skills regarding the procurement of investment goods.

 Superior module: